dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-custom-storage-providers.md

 The `IUser` interface defines the properties that the `UserManager` attempts to call when performing requested operations.
 The interface contains two properties: `Id` and `UserName`.
 The type of the `Id` property is always a string.
 The framework expects the storage implementation to handle data conversions if necessary.

 The `IdentityUser` class implements `IUser` and contains any additional properties or constructors for users on your web site.
-The following example shows an `IdentityUser` class that uses an integer for the key.
-The `Id` field is set to `int` to match the value of the generic parameter.

-(show a sample IdentityUser class inheriting from interface)

 ## Customize the user store